-I, like all traders have been on the hunt for the ‘Holy Grail’ of investing and trading for years – achieving high returns with little or no risk.
+Like all traders, I have been on the hunt for the ‘Holy Grail’ of investing and trading for years – achieving high returns with little or no risk.

 Of course, no risk is impossible even if all positions were fully hedged.

-Just look at Long Term Capital Management (LTCM) back in the late 1990s who thought that with all the brainpower of Nobel Loreates behind them they could indeed find the ‘Holy Grail’ of trading by diversifying and then leveraging their accounts several hundred times to achieve their outstanding returns which they did for a number of years before imploding in spectacular fashion.
+Just look at Long Term Capital Management (LTCM) back in the late 1990s who thought that with all the brainpower of Nobel Loreates behind them, they could indeed find the ‘Holy Grail’ of trading — by diversifying and then leveraging their accounts several hundred times to achieve their outstanding returns, which they managed to do for a number of years before imploding in spectacular fashion, losing $4.6 billion in less than 4 months.

 In the end, like LTCM, once you have lost all your chips, you can’t continue to play.